ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ![](img/multi-hth-results.jpg "Head-to-head results screen")
 :::

-At the end of the match, the winner's avatar is shown in a big winner's box, along with the match leaderboard to the right
+At the end of the match, the winner's avatar is shown in a large box, along with the match leaderboard to the right.

 The [grade](/wiki/Gameplay/Grade) for the play is placed behind the result like a watermark.
 Other players' results can be checked by clicking on their panel on the leaderboard.

-Each player will receive their match result as a private message in the `#userlog` tab in [chat](/wiki/Client/Interface/Chat_console).

 #### Team VS